kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 want to read the details in the respective section for each service.
 Deploybot has a horrendous UI and needs a complete redesign.
 Codeship and Travis had some minor problems.

 #### Configuration

 I have [already described](https://zeroturnaround.com/rebellabs/9-features-you-need-to-demand-from-a-hosted-continuous-integration-service/) why requiring yml files is a bad practice.

 At the simplest case each service should allow you to define a simple build just from the UI.
 A yml file should be optional.
-Shippable, Travis, and Wercker are particularly bad examples of requiring a yml file before a build can even start.
+Shippable, Travis, SolanoLabs and Wercker are particularly bad examples of requiring a yml file before a build can even start.
 Organizations that have a lot of Micro-services will find it very consuming to commit a yml file to each repository right at the beginning (especially when the format of the yml file is a result of trial and error).

+The only products that could autodetect my build system and offer suggestions for the build commands were CircleCI, SemaphoreCI and Vexor.

 #### Cache